-Pre-history of Gur-Emir Mausoleum
+Pre-history of the Gur-Emir Mausoleum

 Muhammad Sultan was assassinated in 1403 during a campaign in Asia Minor (present-day Turkey).
-His body was brought to Samarkand and Amir Timur ordered the construction of a mausoleum for his beloved grandson.
+His body was brought to Samarkand, and Amir Timur ordered the construction of a mausoleum for his beloved grandson.
 Timur decided to bury him in the place already associated with his grandson’s name through the madrasah and the khanaka.

-Construction of Gur-Emir Mausoleum
+Construction of the Gur-Emir Mausoleum

 The construction of the mausoleum began in 1403 and already a year later the building was almost finished, only the cladding of the building was missing.
-At that moment Timur undertook a campaign to China; it happened to be his last.
+Timur undertook a campaign to China; it happened to be his last.
 Despite his age, he began his campaign in winter.
 In persistent frost, he caught a cold and subsequently died from pneumonia in the Otrat city (present-day Turkestan in Kazakhstan).
 His body was brought to Samarkand and the family decided to bury him next to his grandson Muhammad Sultan in the Gur-Emir Mausoleum.

-The tombs in Gur-Emir Mausoleum
+The tombs in the Gur-Emir Mausoleum

 Despite all these important people of the Timurid dynasty, the mausoleum is known as Timur’s mausoleum.

-Gur-Emir Mausoleum: the legend of tombs opening
+the Gur-Emir Mausoleum: the legend of tombs opening

-On 22 June (19 June) 1941 a group of archaeologists and scientists led by the anthropologist Gerasimov and the Uzbek scientist Karaniyazov went down into the basement of the mausoleum and opened the tombs of the crypt.
-The first thing they confirmed was that for almost 500 years no one had opened those tombs, although robbers could be tempted by the treasures that might have been hidden there.
+On 22 June (19 June) 1941, a group of archaeologists and scientists led by the anthropologist Gerasimov and the Uzbek scientist Karaniyazov went down into the basement of the mausoleum and opened the tombs of the crypt.
+The first thing they confirmed was that for almost 500 years, no one had opened those tombs, although robbers could be tempted by the treasures that might have been hidden there.
 The second fact that surprised them was that Timur’s body was lying in a coffin: Muslims are buried without a coffin, wrapping the body only in a shroud.

 Further investigations showed that he had an injury to his right knee and the elbow of his right arm.
-It confirmed that Timur was lame and explained why in historical chronicles he was called Timur-i-leng (Lame Timur).
-In addition, the index finger of his right hand was injured and a big scar was on his forehead.
+It confirmed that Timur was lame and explained why in historical chronicles he was called Timur-i-Leng (Lame Timur).
+In addition, the index finger of his right hand was injured, and a big scar was on his forehead.
 All this indicated that he was a brave warrior.

-When Ulugbek’s grave was opened, it was immediately confirmed that he had been decapitated, his skull was placed next to his skeleton.
+When Ulugbek’s grave was opened, it was immediately confirmed that he had been decapitated; his skull was placed next to his skeleton.

-great patriotic war*
+The great patriotic war*

 In December 1942 the remains were returned to Samarkand.
 The day after, Soviet troops won the first battle in Stalingrad (present Volgograd), taking a decisive turn in the war.
 The people of Samarkand again linked the victory with the return of the remains to their homeland.